Live at Budokan: Red Night & Black Night Apocalypse

 Live at Budokan: Red Night & Black Night Apocalypse is the third live video release by the Japanese heavy metal band Babymetal.
-It contains two concerts performed at Nippon Budokan shortly after the release of the band's eponymous debut album, and was released on January 7, 2015 in a standard edition and a limited-edition box set exclusively for "The One" fanclub members.
+It contains two concerts performed at Nippon Budokan shortly after the release of the band's eponymous debut album, and was released on January 7, 2015, in a standard edition and a limited-edition box set exclusively for "The One" fanclub members.

 Live at Budokan: Red Night & Black Night Apocalypse peaked at number one on the Oricon Blu-ray chart, making the band the youngest female act to top the chart.

 Background

 The concerts at Nippon Budokan were first announced at the show Legend "1997" Su-metal Seitansai on December 21, 2013, in conjunction with the announcement of the band's eponymous debut album Babymetal.
 Ticket were made available until December 24, 2013 on the band's official website and the "Babymetal Apocalypse Web" fansite.
-Tickets to the first show were delivered along with corsets, and approximately 10,000 fans attended the first concert wearing them.
-Black Sabbath vocalist Ozzy Osbourne attended the show.
+Tickets to the first show were delivered along with corsets, approximately 10,000 fans attended the first concert.

 On November 10, 2014, audio and releases for the shows were announced in several formats: 2-DVD and Blu-ray releases of both shows, a CD release of the first show, and a "The One" fanclub-exclusive box set "Budo-can" bundled with the video and a CD release of the second show.
 All formats were set for release on January 7, 2015.
 A trailer was posted on YouTube on December 19, 2014, containing footage from the shows.